MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ### Design recommendations

 - Do not allow direct access via the public Internet to Virtual Machines by providing access to SSH, RDP or other protocols.
 Always use Azure Bastion and jumpboxes with limited access to a small group of users.
-- Restrict direct internet connectivity.
+- Restrict direct internet connectivity by using Network Security Groups or (Azure) Firewall to filter and restrict egress traffic.
+- For multi-tier applications consider using different subnets and use Network Security Groups to restrict access in between.
 - Prioritize the use of Public Key authentication, when possible.
 Store secrets in a secure place like Azure Key Vault.
 - Protect VMs by using authentication and access control.
 - Encrypt virtual hard disk files.